 Let’s say you’re a provider working at a hospital or an outpatient clinic that relies on Epic for electronic health record (EHR) management.
-And you need to build a cloud or mobile app to work with patient data.
-The great news is you can get this data into your app from Epic using their USCDI API.
+And you need to develop a healthcare app to work with patient data.
+The great news is you can get this data into your app by using their USCDI API.
 Let’s briefly recap what USCDI means before moving forward.

 What is Epic USCDI API?

 USCDI stands for the United States Core Data for Interoperability.
 It’s a standard that dictates what health data classes and its constituents EHR software vendors have to make available via APIs for exchange between health applications.

 The USCDI standard is part of the Affordable Care Act, and, therefore, provides the legal basis for the minimum information that EHRs and EMRs have to make available for exchange.

 And API, in layman terms, is a set of rules for working with data.
 Developers refer to APIs to learn how they can extract data and send it back to a server, what other operations are available, etc. So Epic USCDI API is a set of rules for getting health record data in the USCDI format from EPIC.